Port of Miami hotels with cruise shuttle

 Some links on this page may be affiliate links.
 If you choose to make a reservation through these links, we may earn a small commission at no extra cost to you.

-Our promise:
+Our promise

 All hotel recommendations are selected independently.
 Hotels cannot pay to be featured or ranked higher.
-Properties are included based on traveler feedback, location, and cruise-friendly services such as shuttle availability and proximity to Miami cruise port.
+Properties are included based on traveler feedback, location, and cruise-friendly services such as shuttle availability and proximity to the Miami cruise port.

-Experience & research:
+Experience & research

 Our team has specialized in cruise travel for over 15 years.
-For this guide, we reviewed hotel information and traveler feedback from sources such as hotel websites, Tripadvisor, Booking.com, and Expedia.Shuttle availability, pricing, and schedules can change, so we always recommend confirming details directly with the hotel before booking.
+For this guide, we reviewed hotel information and traveler feedback from sources such as official hotel websites, Tripadvisor, Booking.com, and Expedia.

 Please let us know if any information is outdated.